AndrewLuyt/accelerometer-predictions/README.md

 can’t expect good classification performance from LDA.

-`classe` was fit to all variables and the resulting accuracy estimate via a .632 bootstrap was 73%.
-The original researchers obtained results about five percentage points higher.
+`classe` was fit to all variables and the resulting accuracy estimate via a .632 bootstrap was 70%.
+The original researchers obtained 78.5% using a different model, so we will have to improve on this.

     ##   Accuracy Kappa
-    ## 1    0.733 0.662
+    ## 1    0.703 0.624

 ## Stochastic Gradient Boosting